M0nizar/xml_tps/td6/homwork.md

 for $c in $counts[@count = $max]
 return $c
 ```
+> * explanation :
+>    * looping year of the albums with distinct values and then group albums by the year, select the max of the number of the albums that belongs to a year then loop the years to select the years with max number of albums.
 8. List albums published more than 10 years apart from the previous album in the same series :
 ```xq
 for $serie in distinct-values(doc("albums.xml")//album/@serie)